Rajkumargms/Whatsup_App/README.md

 # Whatsup_App
-This repository is to develop for chat
+This repository is to develop for chating